chrisvfritz/prerender-spa-plugin/README.md

         // Instead of loudly failing on JS errors (the default), ignore them.
         ignoreJSErrors: true,

-        // Path of index file.
+        // path of index file.
 By default it's index.html in static root.
         indexPath: path.resolve('/dist/path/to/index.html'),

         // Because PhantomJS occasionally runs into an intermittent issue,